---

-Monitor An Application That Requires Authentication With Browser Tests
+title: Monitor An Application That Requires Authentication With Browser Testing

-If you are interested in testing applications sitting behind MFA, visit the Multi-factor authentication section and send feedback to help Datadog work on the systems that matter the most to your teams.
+If you are interested in testing applications sitting behind MFA, see the Multi-factor authentication section.

 You may need to monitor user journeys located behind a login.
 There are two ways to ensure that your Datadog browser tests can go through the login steps of your application to perform validation on post-login pages: